 On March 27, 2020, Congress enacted the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) which established the Paycheck Protection Program (the Program).
 The Program was created to assist small businesses in paying their employees and certain other expenses during the COVID-19 crisis (refer to Note 23).
 Gettysburg Foundation applied for a loan under this Program and received from PNC Bank a loan in the amount of \$744,600 on April 16, 2020.
 The loan was forgivable if Gettysburg Foundation met certain criteria as established under the Program.
+Interest on the loan was at a fixed rate of 1.00%.
 The loan was unsecured and did not require personal guarantees.
+On April 26, 2021, Gettysburg Foundation was notified by their bank that the loan had been forgiven in full by the Small Business Administration (SBA).